Miskitu Language and Culture

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.

-Open to students from accredited U.S. colleges or universities.
+Open to undergraduate and graduate students from accredited U.S. colleges or universities.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.
+No Spanish proficiency is required to participate.

 Coming soon